isotopic/feed-blender/README.md

 # FeedBlender
-This class generates a cached json feed containing timeline posts from Facebook and Instagram profiles.
+##### This class generates a cached json containing timeline posts from Facebook, Twitter and Instagram profiles.

 ### Usage: